 You’ll learn how spectacles and contact lenses work to correct vision.
-You will also develop the skill to select the most appropriate and fashionable optical appliances to meet your client's needs.
+You will also develop the skill to select the most appropriate optical appliances for your client.

-You will develop skills to be able to deliver and monitor a service to customers, sell products and services and analyse and achieve sales targets.
+You will develop skills to be able to deliver service to customers, sell products and services, and analyse and achieve sales targets.

-You'll learn how to interpret and correctly dispense and troubleshoot rare, unusual and challenging prescriptions.
+You'll learn how to interpret, dispense and troubleshoot challenging prescriptions.

 Edge and fit

-You will develop the practical skill to be able to cut and fit spectacle lenses into spectacle frames.
+You will develop the practical skill to cut and fit lenses into frames.